DanielTellier/DanielTellier.github.io/posts/vim_multi_line_search.md

 " ... more code here ...
 endfor
 ```

-Iterates over each item in the quickfixlist as a dictionary.
+- Grabs the file path and then loads the buffer if it is not already loaded.
+- Note we do not care about what bufload returns.
+- We need to load each buffer locally to the function so that we can \
+  parse the files.

 ```vim
 let fpath = bufname(qfl.bufnr)
 let _ = bufload(fpath)
 ```

-Grabs the file path and then loads the buffer if it is not already loaded. \
+- First grabs the last line and then the line starting at the function name in \
-Note we do not care about what bufload returns.
-We need to load each buffer \
-locally to the function so that we can parse the files.
+the corresponding buffer which is done by `getbufline`.
+- Next we use regex to see if this line contains: '/'=comment, \
+  '{'=function definition, or ';'=function call.
+- Finally we repeat the above steps till we find one of the three above \
+  symbols in a given line from each buffer.
+Or if the line is the \
+  end of the file we break from the while loop.

 ```vim
 let lineEOF = getbufline(fpath, '$')[0]